 It is also important for children to know and practice good hygiene.
 They need to know when and how to wash their hands.
 They should be covering their mouths when they cough, or sneeze and using tissues for their runny noses.
 Side note: most kindergartners love to use tissue, runny nose or not.

 Lunchtime can be scary for children new to the school setting.
-It’s loud and busy and there is never enough time.
-Make sure your child really knows how to open their lunch box and whatever is inside it.
+It’s loud and busy, and there is never enough time.
+To ensure lunchtime is a success, make sure your child really knows how to open their lunch box and whatever is inside it.
+Send foods your child will eat; This is not the time to have them try new foods.
+Keep it simple.
+Since lunchtime is relatively short, only send a few items you want them to eat, they don’t need a buffet of choices.
 If they are going to buy lunch, have them practice carrying a small tray.
-It’s also important to teach them what things they can save and what things they should throw away.
+It’s also important to teach them what things they can save and what things they should throw away (i.e. open juice boxes do NOT go back in the lunch box).

 One last thing, please help your child learn to button, zip and tie whatever they will be wearing to school.